bsimser/bsimser/superunitybuild.md

 ## Zip and Backup Releases

 It is a good idea to backup all releases.
-In this section we use the ZipFileOperation build action to zip the contents of the build and place them into my networked backup storage.
+In this section we use the ZipFileOperation build action to zip the contents of the build and place them somewhere like a networked backup storage.

 1. Click `Post-Build Actions` to expand that section
 2. Select `ZipFileoperations` in the dropdown